aridjayarecipes/cutesrecipes.web.app/content/post/1762-recipe-of-homemade-blueberry-cheesecake-bites.md

 - "Using a mixer, mix until smooth and creamy"
 - "As evenly as possible spread the cheese mixture onto the crescent dough in the cake pan"
 - "Evenly spread the blueberries on top of the cheese mixture"
 - "Spread the second tube of dough on top of the blueberries (top crust).
-If it doesn't cover completely, that is OK, it is hard to get it 100% to the sides.
-Just don't mess up the filling"
+If it doesn&#39;t cover completely, that is OK, it is hard to get it 100% to the sides.
+Just don&#39;t mess up the filling"
 - "Mix topping sugar and cinnamon together really well."
 - "Mix egg whites until frothy (you are not looking for peaks or anything like that)"
 - "Spread egg white on top of top crust"